Nelson-Peralta/Energy-theft-detection/README.md

 | Isolation Forest | 0.800 | 0.800 | 0.800 | 50 |
 | Ensemble (rule OR model) | 0.828 | 0.960 | 0.889 | 58 |

-**Interpretation:** the rule-based method almost never sends a false lead to the field team (precision 1.0), but misses 6 of 50 fraud cases where the alarm never fired or wasn't logged.
+**Interpretation:** on this synthetic set, the rule-based method sends no false leads to the field team (precision 1.0) but misses 6 of 50 fraud cases where the alarm never fired or wasn't logged.
 The Isolation Forest model catches more of those "quiet" cases by reading the consumption pattern alone, at the cost of more false positives.
-Combining both pushes recall to 0.96 — in fraud detection, sending a field crew to check a few extra false leads is usually cheaper than missing a real theft case that keeps costing the utility money every month.
+Combining both pushes recall to 0.96 — in fraud detection, sending a field crew to check a few extra leads is usually cheaper than missing a real theft case that keeps costing the utility money every month.

+### Limitations

+These results are optimistic by design and should be read as a methodology demo, not as expected production performance:

+- The synthetic generator injects fraud with the same pattern the rule looks for (sustained drop + tamper alarm), so the rule's perfect precision is partly circular.
+- The Isolation Forest `contamination` parameter is set to the known fraud rate (10%) — information a real utility wouldn't have.
+- The data lacks the realistic confounders (seasonality, vacant properties, meter replacements) that drive most false positives in production.

+v2 (in progress) addresses all three.

 ![Consumption example](outputs/consumption_example.png)
 ![Drop vs alarms](outputs/drop_vs_alarms.png)